habitat-sh/builder/components/builder-jobsrv/docs/design.md

 Selecting next job
-Must be Schedulable.
+Must be Ready.
 Worker capable: target of the worker (future might need an origin match as well) Pick highest priority (earliest created_at)

 Finding newly readied jobs from completed job: as transaction do both:
-UPDATE WHERE dependencies contains completed_job_id and decrement remaining_dependency_count by 1 UPDATE job_state to schedulable if Eligible and remaining_dependency_count is 0
+UPDATE WHERE dependencies contains completed_job_id and decrement remaining_dependency_count by 1 UPDATE job_state to Ready if WaitingOnDependency and remaining_dependency_count is 0

-Do we have a check to find jobs that have Schedulable jobs but no Eligible (or schedulable with 0 remaining deps)
+Do we have a check to find job groups that have WaitingOnDependency jobs but no Ready (or Rea with 0 remaining deps)

 Refinements: matching worker by origin (for bring your own worker).
 Priority scheme for scheduling jobs.
 TODO: discuss splitting package builds from container builds, but not in this round of work, because that changes the worker contract.